collamaf/SimDaVinci/README_DaVinci.md

 - -Z is used to choose the distance of the frontshield from the source.

 - -AbsT is used to choose the absorber's thickness.
-If the absorber is not placed in GaSet 2 you have by the way give this value taking in consideration that the distance of the probe's head ( the frontshield ) from the source is given by Z + AbsT/2.
+If the absorber is not placed in GaSet 2 you have by the way to give this value taking in consideration that the distance of the probe's head (the frontshield) from the source is given by Z + AbsT/2.

 - -AbsD is used to choose the diameter of the absorber's hole in the center of the absorber itself; In -GaSet2 it must be = 0 (not >0 because in this setup the absorber isn't drilled in the midle) if you want to place the absorber and must be < 0 otherwise.